 Committees (Audit, Remuneration & Nomination)

-The Board has established an Audit Committee and a Remuneration & Nomination Committee, with formally delegated duties and responsibilities as described below.
+The Board has established an Audit, Risk and Valuations Committee and a Remuneration & Nomination Committee, with formally delegated duties and responsibilities as described below.

-The Audit Committee is responsible for ensuring the financial performance of the Group is properly reported on and monitored.
-Its role includes monitoring the integrity of the Group’s financial statements, reviewing significant financial reporting issues, reviewing the effectiveness of the Company’s internal control and risk management systems and overseeing the relationship with the external auditors (including advising on their appointment, agreeing the scope of the audit and reviewing the audit findings).
-The Audit Committee monitors the need for an internal audit function and is also responsible for establishing, monitoring and reviewing procedures and controls for ensuring compliance with the AIM Rules and Euronext Growth Rules.
+The Audit, Risk and Valuations Committee is responsible for ensuring the financial performance of the Group is properly reported on and monitored.
+Its role includes monitoring the integrity of the Group’s financial statements, reviewing significant financial reporting issues, reviewing the effectiveness of the Company’s internal control and risk management systems, reviewing the valuations process, approving valuations of assets under management, and overseeing the relationship with the external auditors (including advising on their appointment, agreeing the scope of the audit and reviewing the audit findings).
+The Audit, Risk and Valuations Committee monitors the need for an internal audit function and is also responsible for establishing, monitoring and reviewing procedures and controls for ensuring compliance with the AIM Rules and Euronext Growth Rules.

-Please see Terms of Reference of the Audit Committee here.
+Please see Terms of Reference of the Audit, Risk and Valuations Committee here.

 Remuneration & Nomination Committee

-The Remuneration & Nomination Committee is chaired by Richard Pelly and its members are Karen Slatford and Grahame Cook.
+The Remuneration & Nomination Committee is chaired by Karen Slatford and its members are Richard Pelly and Grahame Cook (all of whom are independent Non-Executive Directors).
 The Remuneration & Nomination Committee meets at least twice a year and otherwise as required.

 Please see Terms of Reference of the Remuneration and Nomination Committee here.

-As described on page 51 of our 2019 Annual Report, the Board conducted a formal performance evaluation process during the year ended 31 March 2019, building on previous Board evaluation which took place in March 2018.
+As described on page 64 of our Financial Year 2020 Annual Report, the Board conducted a formal performance evaluation process during the year ended 31 March 2020, building on previous Board evaluation which took place in February 2019.
 The process was carried out by way of detailed questionnaires completed by each member of the Board and covering topics such as the composition of the Board, the quality and timeliness of information provided, relationships between the Board, shareholders, employees and other stakeholders, and succession planning.
-The responses were collated by the Chairman, who presented a summary of the results to the Board for discussion at its meeting in February 2019.
+The responses were collated by the Company Secretary, who presented a summary of the results to the Board for discussion at its meeting in March 2020.

 It is intended that Board performance evaluations continue to take place on an annual basis going forwards.